ErenTD/flappy-bird/README.md

 	* The other variables in the config are about difficulty and physics.
 Their name is pretty self-explanatory.
 It is recommended you don't touch them.

 ## Updating
-* If you installed the manual updates way, you need to delete the game folder and go through the installation process again.
+* If you installed the manual updates ways, you need to delete the game and go through the installation process again.
 * If you installed the auto updates way, cd into the game folder via a terminal window and type: _git pull_